atm98/Project-LinkShrink/backend/redirect-service/README.md

 ## 1. Overview

 Its sole responsibility is to perform the redirection from a `short_code` to a `long_url`.
 It is heavily optimized for reads and designed for high availability and low latency.
-It does not own a database but reads from the Link DB and a cache.
+It does not own a database but reads from the Link Service's logical database/schema within a shared Amazon RDS PostgreSQL instance, and a cache.

 ---